-Each year, the Wildlife Center offers a one-year advanced training program in wildlife rehabilitation.
+Each year, the Wildlife Center of Virginia offers a six-month advanced training program in wildlife rehabilitation.
 Through this training program, the intern gains intensive, hands-on training and experience in the field of wildlife rehabilitation, focusing on animal nutrition, husbandry, feeding techniques, capture and restraint methods, release criteria, captive animal behaviors, and natural history.
 The intern also learns medical skills from staff veterinarians, including bandaging, medical math, fluid therapy, zoonotic diseases, and other subjects pertinent to wildlife rehabilitation.
 This opportunity enables the intern to develop leadership, public relations, educational outreach skills.